chromium/requestautocomplete-magento-extension/README.md

+### What

-An extension to integrate `requestAutocomplete()` into Magento's checkout flow!
+This is an extension to integrate `requestAutocomplete()` into Magento's checkout flow.

-### Usage:

-#### Integrating into the existing Magento checkout flow

-To integrate this extension with your Magento store, you can move the files into your current Magento install.
-Here's a way to do this from the command line:
+To enable this extension, you must place all the files in this repository into your existing Magento installation (just like all other extensions).

+You can do this via these shell commands if you're on a POSIX system:

 ```shell
 $ git clone https://github.com/chromium/requestautocomplete-magento-extension.git /tmp/rac-magento-ext/
 $ mv -i /tmp/rac-magento-ext/ $MAGENTO_DIR && rm -rf /tmp/rac-magento-ext/
 ```

+This extension may also be available via Magento Connect in the near future.

+### How

+#### Integrating into the existing Magento checkout flow

+To integrate this extension with your Magento store, you can move the files into your current Magento install.
+Here's a way to do this from the command line:

 This should automatically enable injecting CSS and JavaScript on your checkout flow.